Link Search Menu Expand Document

 document.addEventListener('DOMContentLoaded', bootstrapVariantPricingTags)

-And to respond to changes to the selected adult count and check-in/out dates you might hook onto the relevant elements’ events:
+And to respond to changes to the selected adult count, check-in/out dates, and start time you might hook onto the relevant elements’ events:

 document.querySelector(".adult-count-dropdown").addEventListener("change", (e) => {